 Surveys and opinion research: Frequently asked questions

 gfs.bern specialises in representative surveys and data analyses.
-We have summarised the most frequently asked questions about our surveys here.
+We have summarised the most frequently asked questions about methods, procedure and publications for surveys.

 Who are the clients commissioning representative surveys?